frank30-code/Encryption-Generator-Project/Version-1/README.md

 # Version 1: Substitution Cipher

 ## Overview
-This version introduces the basics of encryption and decryption using a simple substitution cipher.
-Each character in the input message is replaced by a character from a shuffled set of characters.
+This script uses a basic substitution cipher, where each character in the plaintext is replaced with a corresponding character from a shuffled key.
+Both encryption and decryption processes rely on the random and string libraries to generate the key and handle character transformations.

 ## Key Features
 - **Basic Encryption/Decryption:** A straightforward implementation of a substitution cipher.
 - **Randomized Key Generation:** A new key is generated every time the script runs, ensuring unique encryption for each session.

+## Usage

+**Encryption:**

+The script prompts the user to enter a plaintext message.

+Each character in the plaintext is replaced with a corresponding character from the shuffled key.

+The encrypted message (ciphertext) is printed.

+**Decryption:**

+The script prompts the user to enter an encrypted message (ciphertext).

+Each character in the ciphertext is replaced with the corresponding character from the original character set.

+The decrypted message (plaintext) is printed.

 ## How to Use
 1. **Run the Script:**